AdityaCoppisetti/keylouder/journal.md

 its the same as the other esp32 module that i use besides the fact that it doesnt have inbuilt wifi and bluetooth antenna

+ive built multiple esp32 modules before so this shouldnt be a problem

+lets open kicad and get started